csrc-sdsu/mole/python/README.md

 - Elliptic Problems
     - 1D Examples
         - `elliptic1D`: A script that solves the 1D Poisson's equation with Robin boundary conditions using mimetic operators.
+Invoke as

+        ```sh
+         python python/examples/elliptic1D.py
+        ```